Fine shape I: Introduction

-The set-theoretic troubles that strong homology brings to light are of course implicit in the very concept of strong shape for non-compact spaces, and stem directly from the set-theoretic treatment of the uncountable indexing sets of inverse systems.
+The set-theoretic troubles that strong (co)homology brings to light are of course implicit in the very concept of strong (anti)shape, and stem directly from the set-theoretic treatment of the uncountable indexing sets of inverse systems (see \cite{M-IV} and \cite{M-III}*{Introduction}).
 It was Fox who first opened the Pandora's box, but actually he was rather cautious about it himself, reverting in a later paper from arbitrary inverse systems to inverse sequences: ``In [\cite{Fox1}] I gave a somewhat more general definition (inverse system) but I now believe that that more general definition, although perfectly workable, may have been a tactical error on my part.
 (In topology I know of no convincing reason for the general definition, although I have recently heard that in algebraic geometry there may be.)'' \cite{Fox2}

-By contrast, Borsuk ignored the new fashion and remained faithful to his (countable) fundamental sequences.
-But, of course, they are even more obviously inadequate, since a countable sequence is almost never cofinal in the non-compact case (see \cite{M-III}*{Theorem \ref{lim:uc}}).
-The present paper proposes a new take on this notorious issue, which in some sense might be seen as reconciling Borsuk's and Fox's approaches.